hauska7/acme/README.md

 Best thing about renew subscription worker is that it can be run in parallel and there is no danger of charging twice for a subscription renewal.

-Some improvements on current solution would be to add a payment model that would store information about payments eg if succeeded or failed.
+### Some improvements on current solution would be to:

+- add a payment model that would store information about payments eg if succeeded or failed.
+- add authorization